federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 #### AWS S3

-In order to improve the scalability of the system we store all the images ready to be displayed on a S3 Bucket, facilmente creabile from the AWS Dashboard ed incluso nel AWS free tier.
-Una volta caricate le immagine basterà dunque una semplice GET HTTP per scaricare e salvare l'immagine in locale.
+In order to improve the scalability of the system we store all the images ready to be displayed on a S3 Bucket,  easily created from the AWS Dashboard and included in the AWS free tier.
+Once the images are loaded, a simple HTTP GET will be enough to download and save the image locally.

 ### Part 3: Python on the Raspberry